jrnn/sauma/README.md

   which case it just goes to the bin.
 - If Sauma is actually picked up, some known to-dos are:
   - Fixes and improvements to UI/UX
-  - Showing all work sites at once on a map
   - Ability to delete/undo things (conditionally)
   - All that "aggregate query" stuff, e.g. how much of a certain material has been used in excess of budget across all work sites, or how many hours have